-Lost limbs, broken hearts, a daring rescue and the resurrection of an old friend.
+Lost limbs, broken hearts, and the beginning of something new.

 When I was trying to think of what to call the first post on this blog (which has taken far longer than I hope writing the rest of it will), I kept flicking through titles in my head like it was a life or death decision.

 What would be an appropriate introduction to my very first post?

 I decided to move away from that and try to figure out where to start.
 Would I go in heavy or would it be a lighthearted opening paragraph.

 Eventually after way too long I thought I’ve gotta start somewhere or else I’ll never write anything.

 Just like that the title problem was solved, as for how I’m going to open it, well, I wouldn’t call it lighthearted.

 It was the 25th of November 2012, I was lying in bed in Glasgow’s Golden Jubilee hospital, just waking up after a routine operation to replace a damaged conduit near my heart.
 Nothing unusual about feeling groggy after something like that.

 What was unusual was the fact that the operation had taken place on the 20th and I had been in a medically induced coma for five days, that is not a routine part of the surgery.
 I can’t remember most of what happened that day, I was constantly slipping in and out of consciousness and there were so many doctors, nurses and other hospital staff around me, as well as Mum and Dad.
 I do remember being given two pieces of information, both of which would completely change my life.